bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

       }
     }

-As you can see the example response shows the list of provisioning profiles of a specific app along with their set attributes.
+As you can see the example response shows the list of provisioning profiles of a specific app along with their defined attributes.
 You can also see that the max number of file limit is 50.

 ## Deleting provisioning profiles/build certificates

 You can delete your uploaded code signing file with the relevant Bitrise API using the `DELETE` method.

-The required parameters will be:
+The required parameters are:

 * app slug
-* the code signing file's slug
+* file slug

+Example curl request:

     curl -X DELETE 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles'

 ## Downloading provisioning profiles/build certificates

-If you’d like to download the actual file from AWS, you can also do that with the following `curl` requests:
+If you’d like to download the actual file from a storage place (in our example it is AWS), you can do so with the following `curl` requests:

-Provisioning profile

     curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG'